Nick Kyrgios to appear in Australian court over common assault charge - NewsBreak

 “Given the matter is before the court … he doesn’t have a comment at this stage, but in the fullness of time we’ll issue a media release.”

-Kyrgios, who was not on the practice schedule at the All England Club on Tuesday, faces world number 43 Cristian Garin for a place in the Wimbledon semi-finals.
+Kyrgios remained tight lipped as he left the practice courts at the All England Club on Tuesday afternoon.

+He will face world number 43 Cristian Garin for a place in the Wimbledon semi-finals on Wednesday, with their match scheduled second on Court One.

 The Australian has matched his best performance at SW19 by reaching the last eight.

-But he has been marred in controversy as he received fines for his conduct at the tournament.
+But he has been mired in controversy and has been fined twice for his conduct at the tournament.

 Kyrgios, who has regularly clashed with line judges at this grand slam, also broke the strict dress code at Wimbledon when he wore red Air Jordan trainers and a red cap for an on-court interview following his most recent victory over American Brandon Nakashima.